etendosoftware/docs/docs/developer-guide/etendo-classic/getting-started/upgrade/resolving-dependencies-on-github.md

 }
 ```

 3. **GitHub Setup**: You need to set up your GitHub username and token to have read access to Etendo packages.
-You can create the token by following this [guide](/docs/developers/setup/use-of-repositories-in-etendo).
+You can create the token by following the [Use of Repositories technical guide](/docs/developer-guide/etendo-classic/getting-started/installation/use-of-repositories-in-etendo/).

 `gradle.properties`
 ```